Off Center Fed (OCF) Dipole Antennas

 The picture on the right above shows an OCF Dipole with the feedpoint positioned at the same feedpint of the classical WINDOM antenna, fed with 50 Ohm coax through a 4:1 or 6:1 balun at a point 1/3 of the distance from one end.

-Why OCF?
+Why OCFD?

-The simple answer is: to be able to work more bands with one antenna.
+ANSWER: to be able to work more bands with one antenna.

 By moving the feedpoint away from the center of the dipole,